Book Summary

 "The vocation of men is to be the worker bees of the hive of human society, which is infinitely diverse, while the vocation of mothers, without whom it would be impossible to reproduce, is the only certainty...

-Even so, women often fail to see This vocation and choose false, that is, other vocations…Thus the more a woman abandons her personal pursuits in order to devote herself to her vocation as a mother, the more perfect she becomes.”
+Even so, women often fail to see This vocation and choose false, that is, other vocations…Thus the more a woman abandons her personal pursuits to devote herself to her vocation as a mother, the more perfect she becomes.”

 Obviously, according to Tolstoy's point of view, Anna is very imperfect, because she put her personal lust and happiness ahead of her vocation to reproduce, abandoned the child she loved deeply, and after giving birth to a daughter for Vronsky, I don’t plan to have children in the future either.